 1. Data centres

-The global power capacity of data centres has grown by 43% in the last three years, and they are not efficient.
+The global power capacity of data centres has grown by 43% in the last three years, and they are inefficient.

 The average server runs at 12% to 18% capacity but draws 30% to 60% of maximum power.
 In just over a decade, The International Energy Agency (IEA) predicts that data centre global energy use will jump from 1% of worldwide electricity demand to more than 20%.